-BookSirens claims to help you gather real book reviewers.
+BookSirens is open for fiction and nonfiction works.
+They also claim to help you gather real book reviewers.
 But why do writers, who aspire to become authors, need book reviews?
 And how book readers make an income from this opportunity?

 In today’s review, we will learn the importance of book reviews as part of the prerequisites of becoming an authority as a writer.
 As Michel Foucault said, “All authors are writers, but not all writers are authors.”